pastfalk/LEOPARD/Readme.txt

 LEOPARD - A dispersion solver for homogeneous plasmas with arbitrary gyrotropic velocity distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a manual for the Fortran-90 code LEOPARD containing a short description of the program, an explanation of the input parameters, and some advice for the correct usage of the code.
-Note that this code version is adapted to the GNU Fortran Compiler (gfortran).
+Note that this code version is adapted to the GNU Fortran Compiler and was tested with the compiler version gcc 6.1.
+For executing the code, first run 'make' and than execute './dsolve'.

 General remarks
 ---------------